deodandem/1134/content/docs/Schedule/_index.md

 10/2: Self-Portrait in a Convex Mirror

-Discussion board: Identify the “Third Voice” in a poem
+{{< details "Discussion Board" close >}}
+Identify an instance of the "third voice" in a poem.
+Make a brief argument for why that moment constitutes the "third" voice and not the first or second.
+{{< /details >}}

 <span class="yellow">Essay 2 “Ritual vs Fiction” (Due 10/5, 22:00)</span>

-### Week 6, Oct 5, Oct 7, Oct 9 — Georgic
+### Week 6: Oct 5, Oct 7, Oct 9 — Georgic

 Oct 5 - Robert Hass, A Little Book on Form